hrssilva/nixos-config/README.md

 ## Future possibilities
 This setup can be further modularized to separate the [system](#System) and [home](#Home) in their flakes, although this may not be practical given its current size.

-Additionally, the setup is currently multi-host but single-user.
-This could be expanded by segregating [home](#Home) for multiple users and refactoring how user variables are set up in flake.nix.